-Benevolent as they are, federal student loans also, inevitably come with a number of cons that borrowers should be wary of:
+Benevolent as they are, federal student loans also, inevitably come with several cons that borrowers should be wary of:

 No choice when it comes to loan servicers

 You do not have the liberty to choose a loan servicer to issue and manage your federal student loan.
 This is quite a concern because student loan servicers do not have a great reputation for offering customer service.
-It is quite important to have a reliable team of customer services personnel to assist borrowers at all times with any queries or doubts that they may have.
+It is quite important to have a reliable team of customer service personnel to assist borrowers at all times with any queries or doubts that they may have.
 This is also not guaranteed with federal student loans.
-Over the lifetime of your federal student loan, you may have to deal with a number of servicers leading to miscommunication.
+Over the lifetime of your federal student loan, you may have to deal with several servicers leading to miscommunication.

 Both annual and aggregate limits are imposed on how much a student can borrow with Direct Subsidized and Direct Unsubsidized federal student loans.
 You can exploit a direct PLUS loan if you wish to cater to the total cost of attendance.
 If you have borrowed up to the limits permitted with federal student loans, then look into private student loans to bridge the gap.
 This is especially because Direct PLUS loans come with a high rate of interest.

 Government’s ability to get your money

 Despite a long time that it takes before your loan can default if unfortunately, you end up leading your federal student loans into default because of any hardship or inability to repay, the consequences may be quite severe.
 The federal government has wide-reaching power to get its student loan repayment money back.
 They may garnish your wages and your federal tax returns.

 Federal student loans will not be discharged for bankruptcy